Adult Programs

 Cost: Free for Seniors (made possible through the support of the Ontario government's Seniors Community Grant Program)

-Register for January Session
+Register for February/March Session

 General Waitlist